slowernews/hamster-system/README.md

 - 3 plain text files on a cloud synced folder<sup id="refnote3"> [3](#footnote3)</sup> and a paper notebook collect all inputs:
     - actionable inputs (todos) are managed in one text file and one paper notebook: calendar and now.
     - non-actionable inputs are managed in two text files: references and notes.
 Few long notes are easier to manage than many short notes.
 See them as *flat wikis* and use text editor's built-in search for navigation.
+However, notes are useless if you don't review and *tree shake* them periodically.

 - todos listed in the calendar text file have a due date: **( )**